wartman/hop/readme.md

 })
 ```

-The PersonReducer is now bound to the `person` property in the store, and will handle it
+The PersonReducer is now bound to the `person` property in the store, and will be run every time
-whenever we dispatch an action with the type `person`.
+we call `store.dispatch` (no matter what `action.type` is).

 ```js
 store.connect({